onderonur/gatsby-onderonur-blog/README.md

 npm start
 ```

-Your site is now running at `http://localhost:8000`!
+Your site is now running on `http://localhost:8000`!

 _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._